cjstehno/coffeaelectronica/src/jbake/content/blog/2014/wabbit-season-with-jackrabbit.md

 2014-08-23 15:45:18 Rabbits [INFO] Removed node.
 ```

-## Working with Binary Content
+On to binary content.
 This is where my tour diverts from the original wiki document, which goes on to cover XML data imports.
 I was more interested in loading binary content, especially image files.
 To accomplish this, we need to consider how the data is stored in JCR.
 I found a very helpful article "[Storing Files and Folders](https://docs.jboss.org/author/display/MODE/Storing+files+and+folders?_sscc=t)" from the ModeShape documentation (another JCR implementation) - since it's standard JCR, it is still relevant with Jackrabbit.

 Basically you need a node for the file and it's metadata, which has a child node for the actual file content.
 The article has some nice explanations and diagrams, so if you want more than code and quick discussion I recommend you head over there and take a look at it.
 For my purpose, I am just going to ingest a single image file and then read out the data to ensure that it was actually stored.
 The code for the `try/finally` block of our example becomes: